aws-samples/amazon-personalize-samples/next_steps/generative_ai/personalized_marketing_content_generator/README.md

 ## Cleanup Resources

 In order to cleanup the resources, you must do 2 steps:
-1. Cleanup resources created during the workshop.
+1. Cleanup resources created during the demo.
 To do this, run [the cleanup notebook](./02_Clean_Up.ipynb).
 2. Delete the stack you created with CloudFormation.
 To do this, in the AWS Console again click the `Services` link at the top, and this time enter in `CloudFormation` and click the link for it.
-Then Click the `Delete` button on the demo stack you created.
+Then Click the `Delete` button on the stack you created.

 Once you see `Delete Completed` you know that all resources created have been deleted.